tomtzook/frc-learn-docs/devices/encoders.md

 see a change in position every 22.5 degrees from 0.
 So we will know when we are at 0, 22.5, 45, 67.5 and so on.

 ![optical absolute encoder gif](https://www.akm.com/content/dam/site/akm/products/rotation-angle-sensor/tutorial/r1000-mv-encoder-base-fig3_6.gif)

+We would typically use rotations or degrees as our measurement units when working with such encoders.
+Do note that due to the nature of the encoder, its value wraps around.
+In rotations the value will be limited to 0->1 (and 0->360 in degrees).

+We would normally use them to track exact position of a rotational system, like arm or turret (system where motion is limited to 0->360 at max).

 These sensors usually communicate via parallel, serial or PWM.
 We will use them when we need to know the specific positioning of the shaft.
 Like for an arm rotating around a shaft.
 Magnetic ones operate in a similar concept to the optical, but instead of a disk and light, it uses magnets and magnetic sensors.